Keyboard shortcuts

 let info = DeviceInfo::default();

-let device = Device::new(info)?;
+let device = Device::create(info)?;

 assert_eq!(device.physical_device.instance.info.debug, false);